mocklis/mocklis.docs/source/reference/index.rst

 Return steps
 ------------

 Arguably the most important step of them all.
-The return step, only useable in cases where some sort of return value is expected, will return a value.
+The ``Return`` step, only useable in cases where some sort of return value is expected, will simply return a value.

 There are three versions, one that just returns a given value once, and passes calls on to subsequent steps on later calls, one that returns items from a list one by one, and one that returns the same value over and over.